 There are also rumours of sensors to measure blood sugar levels and a new design similar to the current iPhone models.
 We may also see a slightly larger watch in addition to the 41mm and 45mm models.

-information about the 2022 Apple Watch.
+Read all the information about the 2022 Apple Watch.